Creating a Network That Uses a Dynamic Pre-Shared Key

 Displaying Onboarding Networks

-Note: The following are a few DPSK network-related known limitations:
+Note: The following are a few DPSK network-related requirements and known limitations:

-• If a client does not follow 11v BTM request, the client behavior might not work as expected.
+• If a client does not follow the IEEE 802.11v BSS Transition Management (BTM) request from the AP (which helps manage client roaming and load balancing, improving connection quality), the client behavior might not work as expected.

-• When the DPSK network with the Security Protocol configured as WPA2/WPA3 mixed mode is removed, the on-boarding network also will be removed.
+• When the DPSK service network with the Security Protocol configured as WPA2/WPA3 mixed mode is removed, the associated onboarding network (Intermediate DPSK WLAN).